Features

 Understanding Company Performance

-In FY 2025, Raymond Ltd.'s revenue declined by 79.0% year-over-year.
+In FY 2026, Raymond Ltd.'s revenue grew by 13.6% year-over-year.
 Revenue is total income from operations.
 Gross Profit is revenue minus cost of goods.
 Net Profit is the bottom line after all expenses.
 Consistent growth across all three signals a healthy, expanding business.

 Return on Equity (ROE)